Edwin Savundra: Priesthood

 However, owing to the political climate during the Sri Lankan Civil War, he sought refuge in foreign countries.
-He chose Papua New Guinea, described as a poor and mission country, and served as a Professor of Philosophy from 1997 to 1998 at the Good Shepherd College, Roman Catholic Archdiocese of Mount Hagen in the Western Highlands Province.
+He chose Papua New Guinea, described as a poor and mission country, and served as a professor of Philosophy from 1997 to 1998 at the Good Shepherd College, Roman Catholic Archdiocese of Mount Hagen in the Western Highlands Province.
 He had the opportunity to teach at the University of St. Thomas (Minnesota) from 1999 to 2001, and he also conducted classes in the Kilimanjaro Region, Tanzania, and at the National Seminary of Our Lady of Lanka, Kandy, Sri Lanka.

 Drawing from his extensive teaching experience, he authored a philosophy book titled "The Philosophy of Form and the Human Person", which serves as a textbook for university students.
 Fr.
-Edwin Savundra served in the Roman Catholic Archdiocese of Saint Paul and Minneapolis as Parish Administrator (2001-2009) at Nativity Catholic Church in Cleveland, Minnesota, situated about 70 miles southwest of the Twin Cities and five miles north of Marysburg, Minnesota.
+Edwin Savundra served in the Archdiocese of Saint Paul and Minneapolis as Parish Administrator (2001–2009) at Nativity Catholic Church in Cleveland, Minnesota, situated about 70 miles southwest of the Twin Cities and five miles north of Marysburg, Minnesota.
 Later, from 2010 to 2012, he served as the Parish Administrator at Sacred Heart Catholic Church in Rush City, Minnesota.
 Fr.
 Edwin Savundra took sick leave in 2012 and officially retired on June 15, 2013.

 After retiring from his active pastoral ministry, he returned to the Roman Catholic Diocese of Jaffna in 2013 to continue his mission of assisting the people, particularly after the Sri Lankan Civil War ended in 2008.

 Fr.
 Edwin was involved in initiating numerous humanitarian fundraising initiatives, notably following the Boxing Day tsunami in Sri Lanka.
 He focus has been on development works in the Dioceses of Jaffna and Mannar while carrying out his mission preaching in the USA.
 Some of his notable initiatives since becoming a priest include: